sianda19/ecormmece/README.md

 1. Clone the repo: `git clone https://github.com/T4533N/react-ecommerce.git`
 2. Install dependencies: `cd react-ecommerce && yarn`
-3. Fill in `.env` file taking keys from Auth0 and Stripe.
+3. Create and fill in `.env` file taking keys from Auth0 and Stripe.
 See `.env.example`.
 4. Run the development server: `yarn start`

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.